o3de/o3de.org/content/docs/contributing/security/_index.md

 O3DE values all contributions that help keep O3DE secure.
 [SIG-Security](https://github.com/o3de/sig-security) volunteers will thoroughly research and investigate all reported vulnerabilities.

 # Report a Vulnerability
-We encourage all vulnerabilities to be reported through the security@o3de.org list.
+We encourage all vulnerabilities to be reported through the security@o3de.org mailing list.
 Vulnerability reports should follow the same information reporting format as [standard O3DE issues](https://github.com/o3de/o3de/blob/development/.github/ISSUE_TEMPLATE/bug_template.md) along with any security specific details.

 ## When Should I Report a Vulnerability?
 * You have discovered a potential security issue relating to O3DE.
 * You have discovered or are aware of a security issue relating to an O3DE dependency that may impact O3DE.
-     * If the issues is in a product that O3DE depends upon, we strongly encourage you to engage with that project's vulnerability reporting mechanisms.
+     * If the issues is in a product that O3DE depends upon, we strongly encourage you to also engage with that project's vulnerability reporting mechanisms.

 ## When Should I NOT Report a Vulnerability?
 * You need help setting up or have issues relating to the use of security dependencies such as OpenSSL or TLS/DTLS